 - Basic understanding of a language other than English and willingness to use it

-- Contribute to a diverse workplace through ideas or experience and to support and advance the campus Principles of Community in all activities.
+- Contributions to a diverse workplace through ideas or experience and ability to support and advance the campus Principles of Community in all activities.

-- Internship Duties: Be able to commit 40 hours per quarter, including assisting with fall orientation prior to Fall quarter, serving as a mentor during Fall and Winter quarters, serving on one or more Global Ambassador committees to plan and promote events and foster the international community at UC Davis.
+- Internship Duties: Be able to commit 40 hours per quarter, including assisting with orientation prior to Fall quarter, serving as a mentor during Fall and Winter quarters, serving on one Global Ambassador mentor committee to plan and promote events and foster the international community at UC Davis

-- Contact with your mentees will begin during mid-Summer before they arrive in Davis.
+- Contact with your mentees will begin mid-summer before they arrive in Davis.

-Upon successful completion of the program, qualified candidates will be able to have a transcript notation, a $250 stipend at the end of the Fall Quarter 2018, and another $250 stipend at the end of the Winter Quarter 2019.
+Upon successful completion of the program, qualified candidates will be able to have a transcript notation, a $250 stipend at the end of the Fall quarter 2019, and another $250 stipend at the end of the Winter quarter 2020.